 "I love the combination of the downtown with the environment, agriculture, and landscape."
 Hardwick Residents from the 2018 What Places Do You Love?
-Survey

-The Downtown currently hosts a variety of retail, restaurant, and service businesses and serves as a focal point in the community's business sector.
+Survey The Downtown currently hosts a variety of retail, restaurant, and service businesses and serves as a focal point in the community's business sector.

 Hardwick has many recreational assets which can be used to support a greater tourism and hospitality sector.
 Local construction on the Lamoille Valley Rail Trail has begun and Hardwick currently sits between two completed sections.
+The Hardwick Trails is a community hike, ski and bike system for non-motorized use.
 Hardwick also offers hunting, fishing, biking, hiking and cross-country ski trails, and numerous intersecting snowmobile and ATV trails.

 "The Hardwick Trails are a peaceful place to walk, run and ski.
 The people there are always friendly."
 "The trails provide great recreation space for the town, quiet space and public enrichment."
 Hardwick Residents from the 2018 What Places Do You Love?
 Survey